 This means avoiding bending or stretching your upper body if you’ve had liposuction around your abdomen.
 It also means avoiding activities that might make you tired and out of breath.
 Finally, do not lift anything heavy while you are in recovery from liposuction.
 Heavy lifting of weights, boxes, or even babies and children may put tension on your incisions.
 In a worst-case scenario, closed incisions may reopen, causing bleeding, pain, and excessive scarring.

-Surgeons and doctors will almost always promote “early ambulation” for their patients after surgery, but what does this actually mean?
+Surgeons and doctors will almost always promote “early ambulation” for their patients after major surgery., but what does this actually mean?

 “Ambulation” is simply a medical term for movement — particularly, walking.
 When your surgeon tells you to get up and move around as soon as possible after your procedure, they’re telling you to ambulate.